 In addition to all of the above, there are several other reasons why the normal distribution is crucial in statistics.

-- Some statistical hypothesis tests assume that the data follow a normal distribution.
+- Some statistical hypothesis tests assume that the data follow a bell curve.
 However, as I explain in my post about parametric and nonparametric tests, there’s more to it than only whether the data are normally distributed.

-- Linear and nonlinear regression both assume that the residuals follow a normal distribution.
+- Linear and nonlinear regression both assume that the residuals follow a Gaussian distribution.
 Learn more in my post about assessing residual plots.

 - The central limit theorem states that as the sample size increases, the sampling distribution of the mean follows a normal distribution even when the underlying distribution of the original variable is non-normal.

-That was quite a bit about the normal distribution!
+That was quite a bit about the bell curve!
 Hopefully, you can understand that it is crucial because of the many ways that analysts use it.

 If you’re learning about statistics and like the approach I use in my blog, check out my Introduction to Statistics book!
 It’s available at Amazon and other retailers.